Optimal Stopping via Randomized Neural Networks: Experiments

 \subsubsection{Baselines (LSM, NLSM, DOS and FQI)}

-We compare \OurAlgoS and \OurAlgoRS to three backward induction algorithms and one reinforcement learning approach.
+We compare RLSM and RFQI to three backward induction algorithms and one reinforcement learning approach.
 First, the state-of-the-art least squares Monte Carlo (LSM) \citep{Longstaff2001}.
 Second, the algorithm proposed by \cite{lapeyre2019neural}, where the basis functions are replaced by a deep neural network (NLSM).
 Third, the deep optimal stopping (DOS) \citep{becker2019deep}, where instead of the continuation value the whole indicator function of the stopping decision is approximated by a neural network.
 And finally, the fitted Q-iteration (FQI) presented as the second algorithm in \citep{Tsitsiklis97optimalstopping}. \cite{Li2009Learning} studied and compared two reinforcement learning based methods (FQI and LSPI) to solve the optimal stopping problem.
 Since FQI always worked better in our experiments, we only show comparisons to this algorithm.
+Our aim is to compare the main concepts of all the different algorithms in a fair way, hence we leave away certain (more sophisticated) particularities unique to each of them.

-\subsubsection{Choice of Basis Functions for the Baselines}
+\subsubsection{Choice of basis functions for the baselines}

-There are many possible choices for the set of basis functions. \cite{Longstaff2001} proposed to use the first 3 weighted Laguerre polynomials for LSM and \cite{Li2009Learning} added 3 additional basis functions of the date for FQI.
-While the size of this set of basis functions scales linearly with the dimension, it does not include any coupling terms.
+There are many possible choices for the set of basis functions. \cite{Longstaff2001} proposed to use the first three weighted Laguerre polynomials for LSM and \cite{Li2009Learning} added three additional basis functions of the date for FQI.
+While the size of this set of basis functions scales linearly with the dimension, it does not include any interaction terms.
 The classical polynomial basis functions up to the second order are the easiest way to include coupling terms in the basis.
 To deal with the time dependence of FQI, the relative date $t/T$ and $1-t/T$ are added as additional coordinates to the $d$-dimensional stock vector.
 The size of this basis grows quadratically in the dimension $d$, i.e. it has $1+2d+d(d-1)/2$ elements for LSM and for FQI $d$ is replaced by $d+2$.
-The results obtained with the classical polynomials up to degree two were better than with the weighted Laguerre polynomials for LSM and FQI, therefore we only present these results in our Tables.
+The results obtained with the classical polynomials up to degree two were better than with the weighted Laguerre polynomials for LSM and FQI, therefore we only present these results in our tables.
 For large $d$ the computations of LSM and FQI did not terminate within a reasonable amount of time (several hours) and therefore were aborted.

-\subsubsection{No Regularization for LSM and FQI}
+\subsubsection{No regularization for LSM and FQI}